darktable-org/dtdocs/content/module-reference/processing-modules/negadoctor.md

 : This slider is essentially a highlights compression tool.
 As you drag this slider to the left, you will see in the histogram that the highlight values are being compressed (pushed to the left).
 Adjust this accordingly, so that your highlights are not clipped in the histogram.
 You can also use this to simulate a matte photo print with low-contrast highlights.

 print exposure adjustment
 : This slider offers one final opportunity to correct any clipping of the highlights.
 If you have followed all the previous instructions carefully, you shouldn't need to adjust this setting.
 Note that you can increase the print exposure while at the same time decreasing the paper gloss, which allows you to brighten the midtones without losing any highlights.
-You can use the color picker to select the brightest highlights, or entire image without including any unexposed film stock, and this will then set the exposure so that the brightest part of the selected region will not be clipped.
+You can use the color picker to select the brightest highlights, or select the entire image without including any unexposed film stock.
+This will set the exposure so that the brightest part of the selected region is not clipped.
 Double-check the histogram to make sure the right part of the histogram doesn't clip.